An Alternative Trajectory for Generative AI: Reasoning in AI: Beyond pattern matching

 Finally, tool-use training expands the capabilities of the model by teaching it to invoke external functions or application programming interfaces (APIs)~\citep{agents_toolformer}.
-This enables models to overcome inherent limitations in arithmetic, factual retrieval, and real-time awareness by generating API calls and integrating the external results directly into their active reasoning chain.
+This enables models to overcome inherent limitations in arithmetic, factual retrieval, and real-time awareness.